FranciscoOrdonez/toyota-used-cars-machine-learning-predicting-prices/README.md

 ![download](https://user-images.githubusercontent.com/53232113/219168418-164b5aeb-e057-4c77-9916-066ec727f88f.png)

 We see that there is a negative correlation with mileage(-0.39), and positive correlation with year(0.55).
-There is no correlation with mpg. , analyzed by boxplot graphs, there is a wider distribution on model GT86, RAV4 and Avensis, and a narrow distribution on Corollas, CH_r and Prius.
-On, transmision types, there is a wider distribution on Automatic and narrow on Manual, On fuel type, there is a narrow distribution on Petrol fuel.
+There is no correlation with mpg. ,
 ![download](https://user-images.githubusercontent.com/53232113/219169324-27ab7071-0de7-4225-b51f-ba08237f4e95.png)

-In relation to year of manufacturing, most cars in the set have been manufactured in 2017 and above.
-With category data, most cars in the data are model Yaris or Aygo with manual transmission, with Petro fuel and 1.0 engine size.
-In data distribution by models
 ![download](https://user-images.githubusercontent.com/53232113/219169364-3531a9b4-391e-4271-8c52-f8f4dd66db4a.png)

+In relation to year of manufacturing, most cars in the set have been manufactured in 2017 and above and most cars are 1.0 engineSize.
 ![download](https://user-images.githubusercontent.com/53232113/219169405-dd5934b4-68de-4f1e-a1ad-31facc9529b9.png)

+With category data, most cars in the data are model Yaris or Aygo with manual transmission, with Petro fuel
 ![download](https://user-images.githubusercontent.com/53232113/219169451-c2be0cd0-8194-44ef-94c3-da313b72380a.png)

+analyzed by boxplot graphs, there is a wider distribution on model GT86, RAV4 and Avensis, and a narrow distribution on Corollas, CH_r and Prius.
+On, transmision types, there is a wider distribution on Automatic and narrow on Manual, On fuel type, there is a narrow distribution on Petrol fuel.
 ![download](https://user-images.githubusercontent.com/53232113/219169489-1a1d1eca-0d55-42f8-976b-bbd90bd99779.png)